Yellow-throated Marten: Profile and Information

 It is larger than other Old World martens; males are 500–719 mm (19.7–28.3 in body length, while females are 500–620 mm (20–24 in).

-The yellow-throated marten has a comparatively short fur that lacks the fluffiness of the pine marten, sand and beech marten.
-The winter fur varies from that of the other martens by its relative shortness, its harshness and its lustre.
+The yellow-throated marten has a comparatively short fur that lacks the fluffiness of the pine marten, sand, and beech marten.
+The winter fur varies from the other martens by its relative shortness, harshness, and luster.

-Nor is it as thick, fuzzy and compact as other martens.
-The hair on the tail is short and of a similar length over the entire tail.
-The summer fur is shorter, lighter, less compact and lustrous.
+Nor is it as thick, fuzzy, and compact as other martens.
+The hair on the tail is short and similar to the entire tail.
+The summer fur is shorter, lighter, less compact, and lustrous.

-The back of the ears is black, while the inside of the ears is covered with yellowish-grey.
-The fur is a glossy brownish-yellow colour with a golden tone from the occiput on the back surface.
+The back of the ears is black, while the inside is covered with yellowish-grey.
+The fur is a glossy brownish-yellow with a golden tone from the occiput on the back surface.

-The colour on the back quarters becomes browner.
-The flanks and the belly have a vivid yellowish colour.
-The chest and lower part of the throat are lighter, orange-golden than the back and abdomen.
+The color of the backquarters becomes browner.
+The flanks and the belly have a vivid yellowish color.
+The chest and lower part of the throat are lighter and orange-golden than the back and abdomen.

 The chin and lower lips are white.
-The forelegs of the forelegs and the forelegs of the forelegs are pure black, while the upper limbs are of the same colour as the forelegs of the back.
+The forelegs of the forelegs and the forelegs of the forelegs are pure black, while the upper limbs are the same color as the forelegs of the back.

-The tail has a glossy, pure black colour, while the tip has a soft purple wash.
+The tail has a glossy, pure black color, while the tip has a soft purple wash.
 The tip of the tail is greyish brown.
-The contrasting markings of the head and neck are probably the marks of identification.
+The contrasting markings of the head and neck are probably the identification marks.

 Ecology and Behavior

-It regularly patrols its territory, having been known to cover more than 10 to 20 km in a single day and night.
+It regularly patrols its territory, having been known to cover more than 10 to 20 km daily and night.

-It hunts mostly on the ground but can climb the trees proficiently, being able to make leaps up to 8 to 9 meters in the distance between the branches.
+It hunts mostly on the ground but can climb the trees proficiently, making leaps up to 8 to 9 meters in the distance between the branches.
 After the snowfall of March, the yellow-throated marten limits its activity to treetops.

 At these times, males battle each other to gain access to females.
 Litters normally consist of two or three kits and sometimes four kits.